The conundrum of shrinking clothes – Now why would I shrink clothes? Why would you?

 So a shirt you bought which fit perfectly fine, hugging you at all the correct places may end up making you look horrible after the first wash – pinching you at all the wrong places.

 Some fabrics are more prone to shrinking than some.
-Say you have this wool jacket – it will definitely shrink.
+Say you have this wool jacket – it will definitely shrink after a wash.
 Unless it is made of preshrunk woolen fiber.
 My favorite cotton flannel in plaid – I know it will shrink some.

 Cotton shrinks, as do most natural fabrics like linen, Cashmere, Mohair, boucle, organza, georgette, dupioni silk, thai silk.Most of my dresses from the stores are made of rayon, knit- they also shrink, mostly.

 Anti-shrinkage treatment is getting common for natural fabrics that are sure to shrink -so if your fabric care label says the fabric of the garment is Anti-shrinkage treated or Sanforised(another treatment for preventing shrinkage), leave it – gift the shirt to your younger sister. (provided she is one size smaller)

 A table of fabrics showing their susceptibility to shrinkage.